appfoundry/Reliant/README.md

 the UIApplicationDelegate.
 Since the UIApplication is a shared object (hey, another singleton!) we can do our injection from here.

+**Remark:** We already discussed that Reliant will clear it's singleton cache whenever a memory warning occurs.
+Reliant thereby releases it's ownership of the instances.
+However, it can not be held responsible for the objects injected outside of it's scope as discussed above.
+You should therefore retain/release any injected objects yourself.
+For property injection, this means that your dependent properties should have the retain attribute on it.

 This is what you need to do:

 ```objective-c